centreon/centreon-documentation/fr/monitoring/monitoring-servers/advanced-configuration.md

   - processing
     Log level for `processing` log messages.
-You shouldn't change it unless you known what you are looking for.
+You shouldn't change it unless you know what you are looking for.

   - perfdata
     Log level for `perfdata` log messages.